localstack/aws-cdk-local/README.md

 ## Change Log

+* 2.18.1: Throw better exception if `aws-cdk` not found
 * 2.18.0: Add support for AWS_ENDPOINT_URL, USE_SSL, and BUCKET_MARKER_LOCAL configurations
 * 2.17.0: Fix IPv4 fallback check to prevent IPv6 connection issue with `localhost` on macOS
 * 2.16.0: Add check to prevent IPv6 connection issue with `localhost` on MacOS